-- reverse () reverses all the elements of the array (packed or unpacked).
-The with clause is ignored. - sort() sorts the unpacked array in ascending order, optionally using the expression in the with clause.
+- reverse() reverses all the elements of the array (packed or unpacked).
+Specifying a with clause shall be a compiler error. - sort() sorts the unpacked array in ascending order, optionally using the expression in the with clause.
 The with clause (and its expression) is optional when the relational operators are defined for the array element type. - rsort() sorts the unpacked array in descending order, optionally using the expression in the with clause.
-The with clause (and its expression) is optional when the relational operators are defined for the array element type. - shuffle () randomizes the order of the elements in the array.
-The with clause is ignored.
+The with clause (and its expression) is optional when the relational operators are defined for the array element type. - shuffle() randomizes the order of the elements in the array.
+Specifying a with clause shall be a compiler error.